reallyrehan/skintro/README.md

 # SkIntro
+Most streaming services offer a "Skip Intro" button.
+If you always press that button, this extension is for you.

 ## Description
-A lightweight Chrome extension to auto - "Skip Intro" on streaming services.
+A lightweight Chrome extension to auto-skip Intro, Recap, and Ads on streaming services (and YouTube).
 Currently it supports the following services,

-- [x] Netflix
+- [x] Netflix - Recap, Intro
-- [x] Amazon Prime Video
+- [x] Amazon Prime Video - Intro
-- [x] Peacock TV
+- [x] Peacock TV - Intro
 - [ ] Hulu
 - [ ] HBOMax
-- [x] Disney+
+- [x] Disney+ - Intro
+- [x] YouTube - Ads

 Support for other services is coming soon.